Ahhh, the farmer’s market. Land of fresh local produce, bouquets of technicolor flowers, unique cheeses & baked goods, and low prices.

 - 1 8 oz. beer bottle of local honey – $3.50

 - 1 bag of 4 delicate endives – $2

 Grand total: $23.25!
 I could have never done that at a regular grocery store.

 The last two items were total splurges, of course.
 But there was no way in hell I was going to leave a bag of endives at that price, and the local honey is actually something I’m trying for my seasonal allergies.
-I was actually pretty surprised that it was sold at such a low price, since some varieties I’ve seen at the farmer’s market have been much more expensive.
+I was actually pretty surprised that it was sold at such a low price since some varieties I’ve seen at the farmer’s market have been much more expensive.

 But I think my absolute favorite find was the bag of minneolas.
 A member of the tangelo family, these little guys are part tangerine, part grapefruit, and 100% delicious.
-They’re slightly sweeter than tangerines, incredibly juicy, and so lovely in color that you can’t help but smile with delight when you look at them.
+They’re slightly sweeter than tangerines, incredibly juicy, and so lovely in a color that you can’t help but smile with delight when you look at them.

 Overall, this is was a fantastic start to my farmer’s market season, and I can’t wait to start cooking with all my treasures.
-Between this and the dried legumes & whole grains I have in my cupboard, this upcoming Scary Week won’t be scary at all.
+Between this and the dried legumes & whole grains, I have in my cupboard, this upcoming Scary Week won’t be scary at all.